ammrie/workshopNetLogo/docs/units/_unit01/unit00-04NetLogo.md

 * When do they move?
 * Why does the density impact the segregation patterns?

 Prepare to present your model to your peers in a max of 5 minutes.
-You may cooperate with other groups working on the same model.{: .notice--success}
+You may cooperate with other groups working on the same model.
+{: .notice--success}

 ### Interpreting the model
 To become scientifically literate, students should learn to: